Please feel free to contact any of us with questions or to just say hello- we love to chat with our fellow YT1’rs!

 Ramya Hosak – Executive Director, Co-Founder

-5 years ago when co-founding Young and T1, I did not realize what an awesome resource this would be for myself- and now 380 other T1Ds in BC- for learning and sharing with one another.
+6 years ago when co-founding Young and T1, I did not realize what an awesome resource this would be for myself- and now over 450 individuals in BC- for learning and sharing with one another.
 We meet at hosted events in person and also connect on social media about everything from tax credits to how to bolus for sushi (a tough one!).

 Through meeting folks with similar daily struggles, and living with my husband Mark who also has T1D, I have learned that all bodies are different.
 One size does not fit all in T1D management and getting as much information available to us as possible is important.
 In conveying struggles AND successes with one another, we all benefit from shared knowledge.

 Not- for- profit work is my passion.
 Social justice, community development & equal access to healthcare are issues incredibly important to me.
-One of YT1’s initiatives has been to advocate for universal insulin pump coverage in BC with Diabetes Canada, and now we are addressing the recent threat to those living with type 1 diabetes qualifying for the Disability Tax Credit.
+One of YT1’s initiatives has been to advocate for universal insulin pump coverage in BC with Diabetes Canada, and we supported their efforts as well with the recent threat to those living with type 1 diabetes qualifying for the Disability Tax Credit.

 I consider myself a connoisseur of charcuterie boards, mild-roast coffee, and recently have taken a liking to afternoon naps.